by Scott Mehl and Susan Flantzer

 Akihito had five sisters and one brother:

 Akihito, titled Prince Tsugu, was initially educated by tutors at the Imperial Palace before completing his elementary and secondary education at The Gakushūin (Peers School) in Tokyo.
-During the American Occupation of Japan, following World War II, he was tutored in English and Western culture, along with some of his siblings.
+During the American Occupation of Japan, following World War II, Akihito and several of his siblings were tutored in English and Western culture.
 He later briefly attended Gakushuin University, studying Political Science, but did not obtain a degree.
 On November 10, 1952, he was formally invested as Crown Prince in a ceremony held at the Imperial Palace.

 Akihito first met his future wife Michiko Shōda, the eldest daughter of a wealthy flour company executive, on a tennis court in August 1957.
 The Imperial Household Council formally approved the engagement of Crown Prince Akihito to Michiko Shōda on November 27, 1958, and the engagement ceremony took place on January 14, 1959.
 It would be the first time a commoner married into the Imperial Family.
 The engagement announcement drew criticism from traditionalist groups because Michiko came from a Roman Catholic family.
-She had never been baptized, but had been educated in Catholic schools and seemed to share the faith of her parents.
-There was much speculation that Akihito’s mother strongly opposed the marriage and that after the marriage she treated her commoner daughter-in-law harshly.
+She had never been baptized but had been educated in Catholic schools and seemed to share the faith of her parents.
+There was much speculation that Akihito’s mother strongly opposed the marriage.
+After the marriage, she treated her commoner daughter-in-law harshly.
 Akihito and Michiko were married in a traditional Shinto ceremony on April 10, 1959.

 Akihito and Michiko had two sons and one daughter: